 A student should notify the Financial Aid Office of intent to withdraw so that the staff can inform the student of the consequences of withdrawing and how it will affect the student's academic progress.
-Transcripts are not released to students who owe money back to the school, and all withdrawals affect satisfactory academic progress.
+All withdrawals affect satisfactory academic progress.